 Melomakarona – Greek Honey Christmas Cookies

+In Greece, Melomakarona are completely inescapable during the festive season.
 Most households have a their own melomakarona recipe passed down the generations.
 Every year large batches of these cookies get baked, exchanged, gifted and nibbled round the clock for a few weeks come December.

-They keep very well for a couple of weeks, their taste actually improving over time.
+They keep very well for a couple of weeks, their flavor actually improving over time.
 I think they must be one of the very first recipes I helped my yiayia make – I have distinct memories of rolling the dough in my hands and pressing it against a box grater to create a little pattern on the top.

 Here’s what you will need to make this festive Greek recipe.
 The cookie dough can be made in a stand mixer or using a hand mixer.